bouCactus/webServer/README.md

-this is the place where you can play with code
+this is the place where you can play with code.